brainbrian/brainbrian-gatsby/content/posts/2014-05-15-installing-jsline-in-sublime-text-3/index.md

 ---
-title: "Installing JSLint in Sublime Text 3"
+title: 'Installing JSLint in Sublime Text 3'
-date: "2014-05-15"
+date: '2014-05-15'
 categories:
-  - "development"
+    - 'development'
-  - "javascript"
+    - 'javascript'
-  - "technology"
+    - 'technology'
-  - "work"
+    - 'work'
 ---

 I got a new computer today and needed a refresher on installing JSLint with Sublime Text.
 Linters are now run through the SublimeLinter package/framework.
 To install Package Control and SublimeLinter follow the links below.